Greek Myths, v. 1.0

 Now ask everyone to SHARE their own answer with the whole group.
 Repeat the question, and go around the circle, asking each child to give their answer.

-IV/ Drawing the story
+IV/ Sequential drawings of the story

 After the discussion, if you still have time, have the children sit down around a table.
-Tell the group that you’re all going to draw a scene from the story.
-But first, talk about what the various scenes of the story are.
-Some of the scenes you might think of:
+Tell the group that you’re each going to draw a scene from the story.
+When you put all your individual drawings together, you’re going to show the whole story something like a comic book.

 - Demeter anointing Demophoon with ambrosia